412

-Lafleur enjoys a perfect location within "Le Plateau Argileux".
-This area is 900 meters wide and circle-shaped east Pomerolast-Pomerol, close to the border of Saint-Emilion.
-Lafleur has a varying blend of big and small stones plus sand on the surface.
-The subsoil here varies between "crasse de fer" mixed with gravel or sand in different proportions of the soil surface composition.
-Subsoil strongly contributes to that cépage at Lafleur is Merlot and Cabernet Franc in ratio 50:50.
-There's nothing glamorous over Lafleur estate, but the wine is phenomenal.
+Lafleur is a wine estate situated in a perfect location within "Le Plateau Argileux", a 900-meter-wide, circle-shaped area east of Pomerol, close to the border of Saint-Émilion.
+The vineyard's soil consists of a varied blend of large and small stones, with sand on the surface.
+The subsoil here varies between "crasse de fer" mixed with gravel or sand in varying proportions, affecting the soil surface composition.
+The cépage at Lafleur consists of a 50:50 ratio of Merlot and Cabernet Franc.

-Jacques Guinaudeau is a perfectionist to the fingernails.
-The vineyard is painfully clean and every single vine receives loving care, and the wine has a "print" of soil and the winemaker.
-He uses modern techniques within vinification with utmost care and sensibility.
-He harvests late but not too late – grapes should be perfectly ripe and not end overripe á la marmalade.
+Jacques Guinaudeau is a perfectionist who takes excellent care of the vineyard.
+The wine has a "print" of the soil and the winemaker.
+He employs modern vinification techniques with utmost care and sensitivity.
+He harvests late but not too late, ensuring the grapes are perfectly ripe and not overripe.

-Unlike traditionally made Pétrus, malolactic fermentation (malic acid is converted to lactic acid, and wine gets rid of excess of acid it doesn't need) takes place at Lafleur in barrels (instead of stainless-steel vats) to give the wine more aroma, mere breed and more strings to play on.
+Unlike traditionally made Pétrus, Lafleur carries out malolactic fermentation (where malic acid is converted to lactic acid, and the wine gets rid of excess acid it doesn't need) in barrels instead of stainless-steel vats.
+This enhances the wine's aroma, broadens its flavor range, and provides more options to explore.

-Young generation at Lafleur - Julie and Baptiste Guinaudeau writing down vinification schedule of 2017 vintage
+Young generation at Lafleur: Julie and Baptiste Guinaudeau writing down the vinification schedule for the 2017 vintage

-Chateau Lafleur and the new cellarr on the left - October 2018
+Chateau Lafleur and the new cellar behind the tree on the left, October 2018

 -----